CS 70 at UC Berkeley

 We will use Piazza as the 'one-stop shop' throughout the semester: for a Q&A forum and for official announcements.
 Enrollment in Piazza is mandatory.
-If you have questions about anything related to the course, please post them on Piazza rather than emailing the instructor or TAs.
+If you have questions about anything related to the course, please post them on Piazza rather than emailing the instructors or TAs.
 Please do not post anything resembling a solution to a homework problem before it's due.
-If in doubt, you should make your post private (visible to instructors only).
+If in doubt, you should make your post private (visible to course staff only).
 We always welcome any feedback on what we could be doing better.
 See the Piazza Etiquette section for more on using Piazza.
-To join the class on Piazza, follow this link piazza.com/berkeley/spring2017/cs70.
+To join the class on Piazza, follow this link.

 We will encourage more student participation on Piazza rather than answering right away, that is, we will wait until other students step up and answer questions.